-The provision of park and open space planning data and related technical assistance will continue throughout 2001.
+The provision of park and open space planning data and related technical assistance will continue throughout 2003.

-In 2001, the Commission will complete park and open space plans for Racine and Ozaukee Counties and initiate work on a new park and open space plan for Milwaukee County.
+In 2003, the Commission will complete work on the preparation of new park and open space plans for Milwaukee County and Washington County.